Lady Whirlwind: Plot

 A young man Ling Shih-hua (Chang Yi) is severely beaten by Japanese mobsters and left for dead on the beach.
 He is nursed back to health by a pretty young girl, and he vows to take revenge on the criminals.
 Meanwhile, Miss Tien Li-Chun (Angela Mao) comes to town with a score to settle with Ling.
 Apparently, her sister was jilted by Ling and she killed herself, so Tien must avenge her by taking his life.
 Ling begs her to spare him until after he gets his revenge, to which she reluctantly agrees.
 When he gets mercilessly beaten by his enemies, Tien saves him as she cannot allow him to die by someone else's hand.
-As Tien waits for Ling Shih-hua to recover so she can beat him, he runs into an old man who teaches him the art of t'ai chi.
+As Tien waits for Ling Shih-hua to recover so she can beat him, he runs into an old man who teaches him the art of tai chi.
 This gives him the edge he needs, and he finally kills the leader of the gang.
 Angela jumps in to take her revenge, but Ling's girlfriend throws herself between them and begs for mercy.
 Tien spares his life.